Queta-KL/Functional-batch-applets/README.md

 + [jump.bat](#jumpbat): Changing to the wanting directory in one command.
 You can get rid of typing too many cd's.

 ## runc.bat
-It can be used as the default program for C/C++ programs.
+It can be used as the default program for C/C++ source code files.
-Then when you double click your C/C++ program, it will be compiled (by gcc or g++ correspondingly) and run.
+Then when you double click your C/C++ source code file, it will be compiled (by gcc or g++ correspondingly) and run.
 No need to type on the command line.
-Command-line arguments for the C/C++ program are still acceptable.
+Command-line arguments for the C/C++ programs are still acceptable.
 ```
->>runcpp /?
+>>runc /?
-Compiles and runs C/C++ program files.
+Compiles and runs C/C++ source code files.

-Usage:  RUNCPP [file.cpp | file.c | /?] [command-line arguments for the C/C++ program]
+Usage:  RUNC [file.cpp | file.c | /?] [command-line arguments for the C/C++ program]

     No args    Display help.
 This is the same as typing /?.
     -?
 Display help.
 This is the same as not typing any options.
-    xxx.cpp    This C++ program file will be compiled (by g++) and run.
+    xxx.cpp    This C++ source code file will be compiled (by g++) and run.
-    xxx.c      This C program file will be compiled (by gcc) and run.
+    xxx.c      This C source code file will be compiled (by gcc) and run.

 Command-line arguments for the C/C++ program are acceptable, by following the file name.

-This batch program (runcpp.bat) is recommended as the default program for the C/C++ program files.
+This batch program (runc.bat) is recommended to be set as the default program for C/C++ source code files.
 ```
 Here is an example:
 ```
->> runcpp displayCLA.cpp a b c 1 2 3
+>> runc displayCLA.cpp a b c 1 2 3
 Stdin and stdout:
 ----------------------------------------------------------------
 argv[0]:displayCLA